JustDavidF/Data-Analyst-Portfolio/README.md

 # Data-Analyst-Portfolio

-Using this as a general repository for the various Data Analytics projects I have done.
+Using this as a general repository for the various projects I have worked on.

-Things to cover: Excel, Python, R, SQL, Tableau.
+Languages covered: Python, R.

 ## To-Do List
 Datasets that would make good projects.